-Levi: But there are – there are challenges inherent, you know?
-To tell a story that just – this was not lovemaking, but it was a moment where we had a really quick turnaround, and we had to shower up for some event we were at.
-And so, we were like, “Hey, for water purposes, let’s just jump in the shower together, OK?”
-But our 2-year-old at some point was watching a TV show, Mickey Mouse Clubhouse, in the other room, and we didn’t notice.
+Levi: But our two-year-old, at some point, was watching a TV show, Mickey Mouse Clubhouse in the other room and we didn’t notice.
 We thought the door was locked.
-We were just showering, fortunately.
-But, uh, she had come in the room – 2-year-old daughter came in the room.
-And we, uh, didn’t know she was there until we heard her say, “Say cheese.”
+We were just showering, fortunately, but a- she c- had come in the room.
+Two-year-old daughter came in the room and, uh, we didn’t know she was until we heard her say, “Say cheese.”

-Levi: And we – we – we both lunged for it.
+Levi: … lunged for it.
 She had it open in Instagram.

-Levi: She had the camera from Instagram and was about to push the shutter.
+Levi: She had the camera from Instagram and was about to push-

 Jim: And you’re sticking to this story, right?

-Levi: This would’ve been the end of ministry, guys.
+Levi: This would have been the end of-

 Jean: It is.

-Levi: Well, the book of Revelation says – speaking of our relationship with Jesus, of which we are the bride of Christ – right? – that we are to go back and do our – the first things.
+Levi: Well, the book of Revelations says, speaking of our relationship with Jesus, of which we are the bride of Christ, right, um, that we are to go back and do the first things.
 And so, I would say go back to there in your mind.
-Talk about what – um, go on a walk.
-Talk about what attracted you to each other in the first place before there was boats to buy, and remodelings to do on your home, and square footage to add and – and the trip to Aspen you want to take – all the pressure, all the things…
+G- talk about what… Um, go on a walk.
+Talk about what attracted you to each other in the first place.

-Levi: Yeah.
-There you go.
-Whatever it is, you know – the diapers you want to change.
-Before all the pressure, is my point.
-And, uh, go back to that first friendship, and foster that, and blow on the coals, and get it going again, and enjoy each other and quit taking yourself so seriously.
-Say sorry, you know?
+Levi: And, uh, and go back to that first friendship and foster that and blow on the coals and get it going again and enjoy each other and quit taking yourself so seriously.
+Say, “Sorry.”
+You know?

-Levi: Well, if you don’t, you can be certain what’s going to happen.
-I can’t promise you what’s going to happen if you do.
-But if you put yourself out there, you give something for God to bless.
+Levi: Well, if you don’t, you can be certain what’s gonna happen.
+I can’t promise you what’s gonna happen if you do, but if you put yourself out there, you give something for God to bless.